NadeemNicoR/TeamProjects/docs/_posts/2019-06-25-ISEE-2019-Beta-Prototype.md

 **Test Case - 01**

-In this test case we have tested the arePinsSame() method inside EnablePin.java class, using the scenario when both PIN match.
+In this test case we have tested the "arePinsSame()" method inside EnablePin.java class, using the scenario when both of the PIN examples match.

 ![Testcase1]({{site.baseurl}}/images/JunitTestEnablePin1.JPG)